Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on February 16, 2021

 Many adults may be uncomfortable with teenage sexual activity, but when around half of all teens are sexually active, it’s important that they have access to safe and effective birth control.

 Age 16 is the most common age for teenagers to start taking the pill.
-At this age, most young women have established a cycle.
-It’s true that some teenagers are ready to start the pill at a younger age, but it’s crucial to discuss this with a doctor first.
+At this age, most young women have established a menstrual cycle.
+Some teenagers are ready to start the pill at a younger age, but it’s crucial to discuss this with a doctor first.

 7% of birth control pill users take the pill strictly for medical reasons, and not to prevent pregnancy.
 A woman does not have to be sexually active to benefit from the pill.
-The pill can help regulate hormones, decrease the risk of uterine and ovarian cancer, and also prevent bone loss as women age.
-Also, the pill can also help teens and young women with other health issues as well.
+She may be prescribed birth control to help with one or more of the following health conditions:

 Heavy, irregular periods

-Teenagers are more likely to suffer from heavy, irregular periods than older women.
-Severe PMS symptoms can cause acne, cramping, and bloating that can make it harder to concentrate in school or even attend school.
+Teenagers are more likely to suffer from heavy, irregular periods compared to older women.
+Severe premenstrual syndrome (PMS) symptoms can cause acne, cramping, and bloating that can make it difficult to go to school or even complete daily activities.
 This can be painful, and emotionally distressing for young girls.
-In addition, heavy bleeding can cause iron deficiency anemia, and teens are at higher risk of this disorder because their bodies use up iron stores more quickly than adults.
-The pill can alleviate these issues because it regulates hormone levels and also lessens bleeding during a period.
+In addition, heavy bleeding can cause iron deficiency anemia.
+Teens are at a higher risk of developing this disorder because their bodies use up iron stores more quickly than adults.
+Furthermore, the pill may be beneficial, as it helps regulate hormone levels and decrease bleeding during periods.

 Polycystic Ovary Syndrome (PCOS)

 PCOS is a hormonal imbalance that can cause heavy and irregular periods, excess hair growth, weight gain, and insulin resistance.
 Symptoms typically start in the teen years and can be incredibly difficult to navigate.
 Individuals with PCOS may be prescribed birth control to help alleviate symptoms.